-As detailed below, DHS continued to report increasing numbers of children in custody enrolled in the EFC program during the first half of SFY23.
-At the same time, DHS continued to confront challenges with having sufficient, timely and consistent availability of mental health treatment providers and services.
-As such, the EFC team continued through this report period to collaborate with other state agencies and community providers to address this challenge.
-DHS also focused on continuing to develop and refine the service and operational details of its internal EFC programming and practice and build the structure and skill sets of its EFC team, as well as participating foster parents and partners in the community.
+this challenge.
+DHS has also focused on continuing to develop and refine the service and operational details of its internal EFC programming and practice and build the structure and skill sets of its case workers and EFC team, as well as participating foster parents and partners in the community.